awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 API Gateway changes caching capacity by removing the existing cache instance and creating a new one with a modified capacity\.
 All existing cached data is deleted\.

 **Note**
-The cache capacity affects the CPU and network bandwidth of the cache instance\.
-Cache performance can vary due to the CPU and network bandwidth of the cache instance\.
+The cache capacity affects the CPU, memory, and network bandwidth of the cache instance\.
+As a result, the cache capacity can affect the performance of your cache\.
+API Gateway recommends that you run a 10\-minute load test to verify that your cache capacity is appropriate for your workload\.
+Ensure that traffic during the load test mirrors production traffic\.
+For example, include ramp up, constant traffic, and traffic spikes\.
+The load test should include responses that can be served from the cache, as well as unique responses that add items to the cache\.
+Monitor the latency, 4xx, 5xx, cache hit, and cache miss metrics during the load test\.
+Adjust your cache capacity as needed based on these metrics\.

  In the API Gateway console, you configure caching in the **Settings** tab of a named **Stage Editor**\.